Home > Minnesota

 This information is intended to provide answers to commonly asked questions by insurance agents.
 It is not intended to replace detailed information found in your state’s statutes and regulations.
 Though we have made reasonable efforts to ensure that the information given is reliable and current, we cannot guarantee that it is.
 For more information please contact your state insurance department.
 See contact information below.

-Effective July 1, 2010, all producers must complete 24 credit hours of continuing education including 3 credit hours of Ethics (see Course Subject Requirements below)
+All producers must complete 24 credit hours of continuing education including 3 credit hours of Ethics (see Course Subject Requirements below)

 Approved Course Delivery Methods